 The majority of the feedback received at the last consultation was positive and stakeholders were pleased that WPD were heading in the right direction, so they were happy for WPD to continue working as they are.
 As a result of the discussions, suggestions were made for specific actions that should be taken.
-New subject areas such as EV take-up and future LCT effects have been added to the losses strategy.
+New subject areas such as the impact of EV's and future LCT effects that will have on the network have been added to the losses strategy.